trustmaster/embook/README.md

 - `Explanation` _(optional)_: if necessary gives reasoning behind the solution
 - `References` _(optional)_: external sources, references, and recommendations

+Some entries list articles in italics but there is no link to a page - this means that this is an _idea_ for a future article, but the content is not ready yet.
+Stay tuned for it to appear.

 ## Schedule

 _TODO: this section will contain a calendar with recommended regular recurring activities_